European countries must be ready to welcome Ukrainian refugees, say the country's Christians

 The call went out at a prayer vigil organised by Christian campaigner Krish Kandiah.

-One evangelical Ukrainian leader said millions of people across the country are now suffering.
+One Ukrainian, Ruslan Mailita, who is a consultant for the World Evangelical Alliance, said millions of people across the country are now suffering.

 "This is a hard day, this is a very dark day for Ukraine.
 I don't think it's an exaggeration to say it's a dark day for the world," he said.

-He said that while many Ukrainians "are resolved to stay", there are others who will leave.
+Mailita said that while many Ukrainians "are resolved to stay", there are others who will leave.

 He is asking Christians in other European countries to lobby their governments to receive and help those who decide to leave.